 To become a bilingual Russian and English speaker, the student will have to acquire all the basics of the language of Dostoeivki.

 It will be necessary for them to be unbeatable on:

 At first, the Russian student can choose to learn the language as an autodidact to revise the most basic Russian vocabulary.
-The student will have to make the effort to learn alone, even if he takes language lessons, in order to facilitate his memorization of words.
+The student will have to make the effort to learn alone, even if he takes Russian lessons London or elsewhere around the UK, in order to facilitate his memorization of words.